corelight/CorelightForSecOps/dashboards/README.md

 - **Google SecOps Platform Access:** You must have an active account with access to the Google SecOps platform.
 - **Google SecOps Native Dashboards Access:** Ensure you have the necessary permissions to access and create custom dashboards in the native dashboards section.
-- **GitHub Repository Access:** Confirm that you can access the [CorelightForSecOps](https://github.com/corelight/CorelightForSecOps/tree/main) GitHub repository, which contains the required dashboard configuration files.
+- **GitHub Repository Access:** Ensure you have access to the [CorelightForSecOps](https://github.com/corelight/CorelightForSecOps/tree/main) GitHub repository, which includes the necessary dashboard configuration files.
+Also, verify that the required parsers are enabled and logs are sent to Google Security Operations using Corelight Sensor which is stated [here](https://github.com/corelight/CorelightForSecOps/blob/main/README.md).

 ## Installation & Configuration